JaneliaSciComp/G4_Display_Tools/docs/settings_tutorial.md

 # Open the G4 Designer

-Make sure that G4_Display_Tools and all its subfolders and files are on your matlab path.
-Then type 'G4_Experiment_Designer' into your matlab command line and hit 'Enter.'
-Alternatively, you could browse to the file `G4_Display_Tools/G4_Protocol_Designer/G4_Experiment_Designer.m`, open it in matlab, and hit *Run*{:.gui-btn}.
+Make sure that G4_Display_Tools and all its subfolders and files are on your MATLAB path.
+Then type 'G4_Experiment_Designer' into your MATLAB command window and hit 'Enter.'
+Alternatively, you could browse to the file `G4_Display_Tools/G4_Protocol_Designer/G4_Experiment_Designer.m`, open it in MATLAB, and hit *Run*{:.gui-btn}.

 A window like the one below will open.
-If it does not, or if you get a matlab error, see the [G4 Designer Manual](G4_Designer_Manual.md) for more help on errors and debugging.
+If it does not, or if you get a MATLAB error, see the [G4 Designer Manual](G4_Designer_Manual.md) for more help on errors and debugging.

 ![Empty Designer Window](assets/screenshot-1.png){:.pop}